Chapter One VI

 “Doesn’t sound like her.
 Spend a couple of years down here, know all these people.
 Why does she go to an abandoned house with a psycho?”

 Janah, “Obviously she didn’t know he was a psycho.
 Wait….something’s coming.
 I’m going to sit on the balcony, you two take a shower, order something for dinner.
-I need some time to stare out at the beach.”
+I need to stare at the ocean while the wheels turn.”

 Nikko and I turn on FX and watch an episode of Justified, spooned into each other on the couch.